 The Executive Override Blocking feature allows or disallows override of an extension.
-This prevents an extension with override capability from overriding a station.
-By default, Executive Override is disabled at all stations.
+This prevents a user with override capability from overriding a station.
+By default, Executive Override Blocking is disabled at all stations.

 The Executive Override Blocking feature also blocks an ACD Supervisor Monitor with Barge-In.